Comparing Microsoft Teams and Yammer – Which is the best ‘Inner Loop’ and ‘Outer Loop’ Communications system?

-Office 365 offers a variety of different communication channels, far too many for a single blog post.
+Office 365 offers a variety of different communication channels, too many for a single blog post.
 So, let’s focus on Microsoft Teams (Teams) and Yammer: highlighting their differences and when best to utilise them.

 Teams is Microsoft’s version of an ‘Inner Loop’ communication platform.
-‘Inner Loop’ referring to a group of people that regularly work together.
+‘Inner Loop’ refers to a group of people who regularly work together.
 A project team involving a project manager and architects and developers will find Teams very beneficial.
 With separate channels and quick communication between colleagues, Teams is an excellent product.
-Teams provides the capability for short, sharp communication – as opposed to Email which generally requires more effort when a simple sentence will do.
+Teams provides the capability for short, sharp communication – as opposed to email which generally requires more effort when a simple sentence will do.
 That is what is so brilliant about Microsoft Teams: it is designed for quick and informal communication without the need for a meeting and everyone can work remotely.

 Teams is designed to be used by a small, tight-knit group of people because of this ‘Inner Loop’ mentality: Teams really excels when used by people within the same department, or who are working on a project together.
 It’s great to ask quick questions, give an update or share info.
-You may be looking for the location of the document to review: Going to be late in the office and want to relay a message: Planning a coffee run and wanting to know everyone’s order (btw mine’s a Latte, no sugar!).
+You may be looking for the location of the document to review: Going to be late in the office and want to relay a message: Planning a coffee run and wanting to know everyone’s order (BTW mine’s a Latte, no sugar!).
 Teams is great at all of these things.
 Instant and to the point…

 So, to summarise: Teams is a more informal form of communication.
 It is more personal and more conversational.
 It is better suited for smaller teams of colleagues – because they are likely to know how each other works, and this relationship goes hand-in-hand with Teams.